thm-projects/arsnova-flashcards/Readme.md

 ## Initial setup (docker - development version)
 1. Make sure you have installed Docker (https://docs.docker.com/install/)
-2. To build the image on your own
+2. Build the image on your own...
-  1. To build it on your own, run `docker build -t <your-tag> .`
-  2. Then run the container with `docker run -d -p <desired-port>:3000 <your-tag>`
+  2.1.
+From your project directory run `docker build -t <your-tag> .` 2.2.
+Then run the container with `docker run -d -p <desired-port>:3000 <your-tag>`
-3. Use the image from docker hub
+3. ...or use the image from docker hub
-  1. Simply run `docker run -d -p <desired-port>:3000 arsnova/arsnova-cards:debug`
+  3.1.
+Simply run `docker run -d -p <desired-port>:3000 arsnova/arsnova-cards:debug`
-4. The app is now available under **localhost:<desired-port>**
+4. The app is now available under **localhost:\<desired-port\>**

 ## Initial setup (docker - production version)
 1. Make sure you have installed Docker (https://docs.docker.com/install/)\
 2. Make sure you have installed Docker Compose (https://docs.docker.com/compose/install/)
-3. From your project directory run `docker-compose up -d -f .docker/docker-compose.yml`
-  1. If your local port 8080 is already in use, you can change it in `docker-compose.yml`
+3. From your project directory run `docker-compose up -d -f .docker/docker-compose.yml` 3.1.
+If your local port 8080 is already in use, you can change it in `docker-compose.yml`
 4. The app is now available under **localhost:8080**

 ## Initial setup (native)